 “Our commitment, our work and our leadership strengthen our profession, enhance our professional lives, and preserve the rights and freedoms of Americans and people everywhere,” Turner said.
 “What we do is more important than ever.”

 Mary Smith of Illinois is the ABA’s next president-elect nominee.
 It became official after the House of Delegates’ Nominating Committee voted to select Smith during the midyear meeting.

 Smith, vice chair and partner at the Veng Group in Chicago, is virtually assured to become the president-elect at the close of the ABA Annual Meeting in Chicago in August, when the current president-elect, Deborah Enix-Ross, assumes her position as president for the 2022-2023 term.
 Smith would then serve as ABA president for the 2023-2024 term.

-Smith is an enrolled member of the Cherokee Nation and is believed to be the first female Native American to be the ABA president-elect nominee.
+Smith is an enrolled member of the Cherokee Nation and is the first female Native American to be the ABA president-elect nominee.
 In her speech, she asked House members to think about when they went to law school.
 She said she remembers wanting to make a difference and wanting to be a member of the ABA.

 “Well, I am even more proud today to be a member of the American Bar Association because as members of this great association, we are part of something bigger than ourselves,” Smith said.
 “We improve the profession.
 We advocate for diversity, equity and inclusion.
 We advocate for the rule of law.
 And as lawyers, we help people.”

 Smith served as ABA secretary from 2017 to 2020 and on the ABA Board of Governors for a total of seven years.
 She was also a member of the House of Delegates and has been active in the Section of Litigation, Section of Civil Rights and Social Justice and Commission on Women in the Profession.